aktos-io/scada.js/CONTRIBUTING_GUIDE.md

 7. **If** your next feature **does** depend your previous PR, stay where you are
 8. Create a new branch, continue development.
 9. If any changes is required, switch to appropriate branch, apply your changes, go to step 3.

+# Design Principles of Components

+1. Do not modify inputs if there is no obvious reason to do so.